slowernews/wisdom-tldr/chapters/chapter_1_self.md

 If you are anxious you are living in the future.
 If you are at peace you are living in the present.' -- Lao Tzu*

-Depression and anxiety are symptoms, not diseases, of under-stimulation and over-stimulation.
+Depression and anxiety are not diseases.
+They are symptoms of under-stimulation and over-stimulation:

-Depression is the lack of self-expression.
+- Under-stimulation = Depression is the lack of self-expression.
 If you feel powerless/being dominated you will be chronically stressed to estimulate yourself.

-Anxiety creates hypersensitivity.
-Linked with our wired out evolutionarily for a [need of control](chapter_3_action.md#on-control).
+- Over-stimulation = Anxiety creates hypersensitivity.
+Linked with our evolutionarily need of [control](chapter_3_action.md#on-control).
 Anxiety is not planning, anxiety is to go on continuously over any kind of scenario.
+Nothing is gained by worrying about «not knowing».
+We don’t control anything, at most we influence some stuff.
+Stress is caused by giving a fuck.
+If you are distressed by anything external, the pain is not due to the thing itself, but to your estimate of it; and this you have the power to revoke at any moment.
+Worry is a misuse of the imagination.
 Past is only in your head.
 What’s important is present and future.
-Nothing is gained by worrying about «not knowing».
-We don’t control anything, at most we influence some stuff.

-Resuming:

-- Under-stimulation = Depression
-- Right amount of stress = Hustling (Stretching comfort zone.
-Avoiding stress is avoiding life.)
+- Right amount of stimulation = Hustling is to be always stretching comfort zone.
+Avoiding stress is avoiding life.
-- Over-stimulation = Anxiety

 > *'Boredom is a soul sucker.
 The unfed mind devours itself.' -- Gore Vidal*

 > *'When people don’t express themselves, they die one piece at a time.' -- Laurie Halse Anderson*

-> *'Stress is caused by giving a fuck.
-If you are distressed by anything external, the pain is not due to the thing itself, but to your estimate of it; and this you have the power to revoke at any moment.
-Worry is a misuse of the imagination.'*

 > *'Anxiety is the dizziness of freedom.' -- Søren Kierkegaard*